A Perfect World

-A Perfect World is a 1993 American thriller crime drama film directed by Clint Eastwood.
+A Perfect World is a 1993 American crime thriller film directed by Clint Eastwood.
 It stars Kevin Costner as an escaped convict who takes a young boy (T. J. Lowther) hostage and attempts to escape on the road with the child.
 Eastwood co-stars as a Texas Ranger in pursuit of the convict.

-Though the film was not a box-office success in North America and grossed only $31 million for its November 1993 release, it managed to gross $104 million overseas for a total of $135 million worldwide.
+Though the film was not a box-office success in North America and grossed only $31 million for its November 1993 release, it managed to gross $104 million internationally for a total of $135 million worldwide.
 The film received critical acclaim for acting (particularly from Kevin Costner), directing, editing, themes, cinematography, and musical score.
 It is also considered one of Eastwood's best films by some critics and fans.

 Plot

 In 1963 Texas, convicts Robert "Butch" Haynes and Terry Pugh escape from the state penitentiary in Huntsville, Texas.
-Looking for food, Terry stumbles into a house where eight-year-old Phillip Perry lives with his devout Jehovah's Witness mother and two sisters.
+Looking for food, Terry stumbles into a house where eight-year-old Phillip Perry lives with his devout Jehovah's Witness mother Gladys and two sisters.
 Butch follows and hits Terry to make him stop molesting the mother.
 Needing a hostage to aid their escape, Butch kidnaps Phillip.
-He and Terry escape and start driving north, but when Terry attempts to force himself on a half-naked Phillip, Butch shoots him knowing that sooner or later Terry will try to kill both of them.
+Terry and he escape and start driving north, but when Terry attempts to force himself on a half-naked Phillip, Butch shoots him knowing that sooner or later Terry will try to kill both of them.

 Meanwhile, Red Garnett, chief of the Texas Rangers, is in pursuit.
 With criminologist Sally Gerber and FBI sharpshooter Bobby Lee in tow, Red wants to recover Butch and Phillip before they cross the Texas border.
-Also, even though Butch does not realize it, Red has a history with him.
+Also, though Butch does not realize it, Red has a history with him.
 When Butch was a teenager, he stole a car, and Red was the arresting officer.
 Butch was living with his abusive father, also a criminal, at the time.
-Due to his age and it being a first offense, Butch was supposed to get a lenient sentence.
+Due to his age and it being his first offense, Butch was supposed to get a lenient sentence.
 Red, however, convinced himself that prison would straighten Butch out, and asked the judge to give the young man a harsh sentence.
-Years later, Red realizes that the harsher sentence only made Butch into the criminal he feared he'd become.
+Years later, Red realizes that the harsher sentence only made Butch into the criminal he feared he would become.

 Phillip never participated in Halloween or Christmas celebrations due to his religion.
-Escaping with Butch, however, Phillip experiences a freedom which he finds exhilarating, as Butch allows him the kind of indulgences he has been forbidden, including the wearing of a shoplifted Casper the Friendly Ghost costume.
+Escaping with Butch, however, Phillip experiences a freedom that he finds exhilarating, as Butch allows him the kind of indulgences he has been forbidden, including the wearing of a shoplifted Casper the Friendly Ghost costume.
 Phillip becomes increasingly aware of his surroundings, and with encouragement from Butch, begins to learn how to make independent decisions on what is wrong and right.
-Butch finds himself drawn into giving Phillip the kind of fatherly presence which he himself never had.
+Butch finds himself drawn into giving Phillip the kind of fatherly presence he himself never had.